crossplane/oam-kubernetes-runtime/design/trait-separated-from-underlying-workload-should-patch-back.md

     ...
 ```

-However, any changes happened to pod template of Deployment will trigger re-create of pods.
+However, any changes that happen to the pod template of Deployment will trigger a re-creation of pods.
-In our current workflow, traits will take effect asynchronously after workload created.
+In our current workflow, traits take effect asynchronously after the workload is created.
 That means
-a deployment will be created first without these traits' information, and then being updated several times.
+a deployment will be created first without the traits, and its pod template is updated each time a trait is applied.
-Updating pod template of deployment leads to re-create of pods, which finally makes the Application unstable.
+This type of behavior might not be acceptable in many production environments.

 Let's use a concrete example to make this problem more clear.
 For example, we currently have an OAM app running
 like below.
 It just contains a component with ContainerizedWorkload, and a canary trait.